tomjoht/tomjoht.github.io/_posts/2018/7/2010-07-13-stereotypes-about-tech-writers-in-workplace.md

 ## References

 Wolfe, I. (2013, August 26).
-65 percent of today's students will be employed in jobs that don't exist yet. _Success Performance Solutions_.
-Retrieved from https://www.successperformancesolutions.com/65-percent-of-todays-students-will-be-employed-in-jobs-that-dont-exist-yet/
+[65 percent of today's students will be employed in jobs that don't exist yet](https://www.successperformancesolutions.com/65-percent-of-todays-students-will-be-employed-in-jobs-that-dont-exist-yet/). _Success Performance Solutions_.

 ## About Emily January Petersen {#emily}